tracehelms/image_extractor/README.md

 ### Improvements
 - Error Handling: This wouldn't be a huge task, but would certainly need to be done before considering this production-ready.
 - 301 Redirects: It might be preferred to follow 301 redirects and crawl those pages.
 As mentioned above, the upgrade path is relatively straight-forward.
-- Marking Site's status as completed: Right now, every thread that is over the limit will make a database call to update the given Site's status to completed.
-This really only needs to happen once.
+- Marking Site's status as completed: The `Site` object's status gets marked as complete when a crawl past the second level is spawned.
+Because there is usually more than 1 third level page, this operation happens multiple times.
+This results in multiple redundant saves to the database.
+This only needs to happen once.
 - Redis / ETS: Instead of spawning threads to crawl each page, we could add the pages to a queue and pull off of that queue.
 Something like Redis could be used here.
 Elixir also has something called Elixir Term Storage (ETS) which we could store our queue in.

 ## Usage